 Remember, natural progesterone also helps with sleep.
 When I started taking 100 mg. at night, I noticed it put me to sleep within about ten minutes of getting into bed.
 Now, that is likely the most POSITIVE side effect we could ever ask for when living with fibromyalgia and menopause!!
 Again, I take 50 mg, progesterone in the am, and then 100mg before bed.
 Never worry about missing a dose here and there; it’s more about consistency over the long run.

 With fibromyalgia and menopause, comes the need for extra bone protection.
 Along with natural progesterone which helps bone density, we also want to consider a few supplements and natural foods.

 Of course, juicing vegetables will give us raw nutrients and enzymes right into our bloodstream.
 We don’t have to juice every day though.
-In my juicing/blending article here in the website, I recommend making juicing a part of your weekly schedule.
+In my juicing/blending article here on the website, I recommend making juicing a part of your weekly schedule.

 I also use a small amount of MACA powder in my blender drinks.
 Maca is a great hormone balancer and excellent for menopause.
 Work with your doctor on dosage although this can be obtained online or at your local health food store.

 Fibromyalgia and Menopause Essentials

 A few of my “menopause essentials” lifestyle and supplements for fibromyalgia and menopause include:

 - weight bearing exercise (3-5 days per week)

 - stress control (use our mind body techniques in this website.
 In particular check, out my “Coping with Fibromyalgia” article.
 Stress affects bone loss.